antham/cultura/README.md

 It could depend how zsh is setup.

-At the top of your `.zshrc` file add :
+At the top of your `.zshrc` file add:

 ```
 eval "$(cultura init zsh)"